Language Disorders and Speech Disorders: Types and Symptoms

 - Transcortical sensory aphasia (TSA): Characterized by damage to specific parts of the temporal and parietal lobes, and causes problems with the comprehension of single words, but the ability to reproduce sounds and words is relatively in tact.

-- Transcortical motor aphasia (TMoA): Also known as commissural dysphasia, TMoA is causes by damage to the antrtior superior frontal lobe.
-It is characterized by spontaneous speech, but doesn’t generally affect the ability to name objects.
+- Transcortical motor aphasia (TMoA): Also known as commissural dysphasia, TMoA is caused by damage to the anterior superior frontal lobe.
+It is characterized by spontaneous speech but doesn’t generally affect the ability to name objects.